homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 commits (`Reference
 <http://www.perforce.com/sites/default/files/still-all-one-server-perforce-scale-google-wp.pdf>`_).

-Twitter has open-sourced their clone of Google's Bazels build system a little
-longer: `Pants <https://pantsbuild.github.io/>`_ is also designed for monolithic repositories.
+Twitter, Foursquare and Square are working on their clone of Google's Bazels build system called `Pants <https://pantsbuild.github.io/>`_.
+It is also designed for monolithic repositories.

 All three companies cite huge developer productivity benefits, code-reusability, large-scale refactorings and development at scale for